Representing seesaw neutrino models and their motion in lepton flavour space: Motion in lepton flavour space

-For this reason a generic complex rotation matrix $\O$ with ${\rm det}(\O)=+1$ can be decomposed as \bea \Omega(z_{12},z_{13},z_{23})=R(\a_{12},\a_{13},\a_{23}) \cdot \Omega_{\rm boost}(\vec{\beta}) \, , \eea where $R$ is a real orthogonal matrix with ${\rm det}(R) = +1$ parameterised in terms of three Euler angles $\a_{ij}$ and $\O_{\rm boost}$ is a pure Lorentz boost (in flavour space) parameterised in terms of a boost velocity vector $\vec{\beta} =\beta \, \hat{n}$ to which one can associate a Lorentz factor $\gamma \equiv (1 -\beta^2)^{-1/2}$.
-For example, if one simply chooses a unit vector $\hat{n} = (0,0,1)$, then one simply has\footnote{See Appendix B for details.} \bea \Omega_{\rm boost}(0,0,\b)= \eea with $\beta=\tanh \psi$ and $\g = \cosh\psi$.
-It is interesting to notice that for transformations with $\b \neq 0$ there is a privileged direction in flavour space while transformations with $\beta =0$ corresponds basically to a flavour invariant situation where $\O = P$ and the fine-tuning in the seesaw is minimum.
-Indeed, notice that the see-saw fine-tuning parameters introduced in Section 2 are in this case simply given by $\gamma_1 = \gamma_2 =\gamma^2\,(1+\b^2)$, showing that the Lorenz factor of the transformation coincides with the fine-tuning parameters.
-This is somehow another way to understand why imposing a flavour symmetry leads to $\O=P$: this is the case corresponding to vanishing velocity in flavour space, meaning that the model does not have any privileged flavour direction.
-The result can be of course generalised to an arbitrary choice of $\hat{n}$ (see Appendix B).
+For this reason a generic complex rotation matrix $\O$ with ${\rm det}(\O)=+1$ can be decomposed as \bea \Omega(z_{12},z_{13},z_{23})=R(\a_{12},\a_{13},\a_{23}) \cdot \Omega_{\rm boost}(\vec{\beta}) \, , \eea where $R$ is a real orthogonal matrix with ${\rm det}(R) = +1$ parameterised in terms of three Euler angles $\a_{ij}$ and $\O_{\rm boost}$ is a pure Lorentz boost (in flavour space) parameterised in terms of a boost velocity vector $\vec{\beta} =\beta \, \hat{n}$ with an associated Lorentz factor $\gamma \equiv (1 -\beta^2)^{-1/2}$.
+For example, if one chooses a unit vector $\hat{n} = (0,0,1)$, then one simply has\footnote{See Appendix B for details.} \bea \Omega_{\rm boost}(0,0,\b)= \, , \eea with $\beta=\tanh \psi$ and $\g = \cosh\psi$.
+This special case can be of course generalised for an arbitrary choice of $\hat{n}$ (see Appendix B).
+It is interesting to notice that for transformations with $\b \neq 0$ there is a privileged direction in flavour space while transformations with $\beta =0$ corresponds basically to a flavour invariant situation where $\O = B = P$ and the fine-tuning in the seesaw is minimum.\footnote{We are barring the real rotation component $R(\a_{12},\a_{13},\a_{23})$.} Indeed, notice that the see-saw fine-tuning parameters associated to the light neutrino masses introduced in Section 2 are in this case simply given by $\gamma_1 = \gamma_2 =\gamma^2\,(1+\b^2)$, showing that the Lorenz factor of the transformation is related to the fine-tuning parameters.
+This is somehow another way to understand why imposing a flavour symmetry leads to $\O=B = P$: this is the case corresponding to vanishing velocity in flavour space, meaning that the model does not have any privileged flavour direction.